dae-mm/playify-master/README.md

 #Playify

-A simple spotify player and playlist built with React and Redux.
+A simple spotify player and playlist editor built with React and Redux.

+live app:

 Run the app locally: